European Synchrotron Radiation Facility: Study results

-In 2014, ancient books destroyed by the eruption of Mount Vesuvius in 79 were read for the first time in the ESRF.
+In 2014, ancient books destroyed by the eruption of Mount Vesuvius in 79 AD were read for the first time in the ESRF.
 These 1840 fragments were reduced to the status of charred cylinders.

 In 2015, scientists from the University of Sheffield used the ESRF's X-rays to study the blue and white feathers of the jay, and found that the birds use well-controlled changes to the nanostructure of their feathers to create the vivid colours of their plumage.
 This research opened new possibilities for creating non-fading, synthetic colours for paints and clothing.

 In July 2016, a team of South African researchers scanned a complete fossilized skeleton of a small dinosaur discovered in 2005 in South Africa and more than 200 million years old.
 The dentition of heterodontosauridae, when scanned, revealed palate bones less than a millimeter thick.

 On December 6, 2017, the journal Nature unveiled the discovery at the European synchrotron of a new species of dinosaur with surprising characteristics that lived about 72 million years ago.
 It is a biped, with some features of a velociraptor, an ostrich and a swan, with a crocodile-like muzzle and penguin-like wings.
 With a height of about 1.2 meters (4 ft) and with killer claws, it could hunt his prey on the ground or by swimming in the water, which is a novelty for scientists in the study of dinosaurs.

 In November 2021, researchers demonstrated a novel X-ray imaging technique, "HiP-CT", for 3D cellular-resolution scans of whole organs, using the ESRF's "Extremely Brilliant Source".
 The published online Human Organ Atlas includes the lungs from a donor who died with COVID-19.

 In October 2024, First Light Fusion, in collaboration with the University of Oxford's Department of Engineering Science, performed an experiment on inertial fusion on the ID19 beamline to investigate the formation and transit of shock waves through some of First Light Fusion’s amplifiers.